app-sre/qontract-server/README.md

-# qontract-server
+# qontract

 qontract (Queryable cONTRACT) is a collection of tools used to SREs to expose available managed services to application developer teams.

-This repository compromises the server component, which is implemented as a GraphQL API.
+## Overview

 ![qontract overview](images/qontract.png?raw=true "Qontract overview")

+This repository comprises the server component, which is a GraphQL API server implemented in Typescript with the [apollo-server-express](https://www.npmjs.com/package/apollo-server-express) package.

+The [JSON Schema Validation](https://github.com/app-sre/qontract-validator) lives in a [separate repo](https://github.com/app-sre/qontract-validator).

+The Reconcile loop is implementation specific.
+Any tool that conforms with the following patterns is considered a qontract reconcile tool:

+- Retrieves desired state from the GraphQL API.
+- Can retrieve the current state by inspecting the service to that needs to be configured.
+- Is able to reconcile the service into the desired state from the discovered current state.
+- Is idempotent.
+- It can run with an option that only simulates what would happen, this called a plan or a dry-run.

+An example of an implementation reconcile tools can be obtained from here: [https://github.com/app-sre/qontract-reconcile](qontract-reconcile).

 ## Development Environment